smolgeorgie/smolgeorgie/README.md

 <h2 align="center"> Bio </h2>

 <p align="center"> A frontend designer and developer in uni.
-I turn tea into code and designs into interactive websites.
+I turn my ADHD into code and designs into interactive websites.
 I'm all about making the web more accessible and performing like a champion—because everyone deserves to access the magic of the internet.
-Check out my projects, and let’s build something awesome (or at least try... with some delicious tea)! 🚀💻☕ #AccessibilityMatters #PerformanceGoals </p>
+Check out my projects, and let’s build something awesome!🚀💻☕ #AccessibilityMatters #PerformanceGoals </p>

 <br>